 To further explore possible explanations for these divergent findings in credit and equity markets we examine the role that differential risk aversion may play in explaining these results.
 Specifically, it is important to understand whether investors in the credit and equity markets are systematically different in their risk preferences.
-To investigate this question we use the GMM estimation method of Bollerslev et al. (2011) based on moment conditions from their structural VRP model to estimate a risk-aversion coefficient on each market.
-Results suggest that indeed investors in the credit market are substantially more risk-averse than those in the equity market.
+To investigate this question we use the GMM estimation method of Bollerslev et al. (2011) based on moment conditions from their structural VRP model to estimate a risk-aversion coefficient on each market.12 Results suggest that indeed investors in the credit market are substantially more risk-averse than those in the equity market.
 This finding to a certain extent bares support to Goldstein et al. (2017) who find that equity and bond investors have different risk levels and appetites for investments.
 These differences appear to be captured by our VRP estimates.

 3.3.
-Variance risk premium and business risk
+Variance Risk Premium and Business Risk

 As discussed in the previous section, the literature has shown that stochastic asset volatility improves the ability of structural models to match observed credit spreads.
 The same literature also invokes market risk premia features in the modeling of credit risk to match the observed spreads.
-Our results in Table 4 and Fig. 4 have show that our measure of the cost of hedging future uncertainty is strongly associated with firm leverage.
-Consequently, we conjecture that the cost of hedging future uncertainty (i.e. the variance risk
+Our results in Table 4 and Figure 4 have show that the our measure of the cost of hedging future uncertainty is strongly associated with firm leverage.
+Consequently, we conjecture that the cost of hedging future uncertainty (i.e. the variance risk premium) is the variable invoked by the literature on the structural modeling of credit risk needed to match observed credit spreads.
+As such, this hypothesis warrants further investigation into the relationship between VRP and business risk.
+Understanding this relationship is of primary importance for modeling credit risk since credit spreads and equity returns are cyclical, and by extension the costs of hedging the future uncertainty in both these markets should also relate with business risk.
+The extent and the nature to which our measure of uncertainty based on the credit or equity market information is associated with business risk is an empirical question with practical implications for hedging practices.
+We address this question next.